 Site 18.
 40th Street between Hubbard and Horton: The site contains older, underutilized commercial buildings that are frequently advertised for lease.
 Current businesses on the site are Rug Depot and Bon Motif and are owned by the property owner.
 Staff has had multiple conversations during the 5th Housing Cycle with the current owner about the development potential of the site.
+Staff will continue to engage with the property owner about redevelopment potential for the site.
 Mixed uses are anticipated when the site is redeveloped.
 Therefore, realistic capacity has been calculated at 80 percent of the maximum allowable base density.
 The estimated allocation of units to the income categories are: Extremely Low: 6 percent, Very Low: 6 percent, Low: 6 percent, Moderate: 22 percent, and Above Moderate: 60 percent.

 Site 19.
 NE corner of Shellmound Way and Christie Avenue: The site is 1.49 acres on the northeast corner of Christie Avenue and Shellmound Way.
 An older, underutilized office building is on the site.
-The owner has expressed interest in redeveloping the site numerous times and, as of April 2022, an application has been submitted for mixed use project that includes research and development facilities and six affordable units.
-The estimated allocation of units based on the current application is 4 low and 2 very low units.
+The owner has expressed interest in redeveloping the site numerous times and, as of October 2022, an application has been submitted for mixed use project that includes research and development facilities and 30 affordable units.
+The estimated allocation of units based on the current application is 10 low and 20 very low units.